riot/riot/doc/guide/index.md

 ### Script tag

-Tag logic can optionally be nested inside a `script` tag:
+You can explicitly nest the logic inside a `script` tag:

 ```
 <todo>